charvigopal/carvisV1/README.md

 <img src= "https://github.com/charvigopal/carvisV1/blob/main/carviscover.jpg" width="900">

 ### Cover explanation:
-Demonstration of our system highlighting filler words detected in Speech
+In the image above, we are demonstrating our system's demo of highlighting filler words detected in Speech.
+Note that this is only audio/video was recorded and the system generates transcription as well as filler word detection

 # Getting Started:
 Clone this repo